-- Preheat oven to 350 F (190 C) and line two cookie sheets with parchment paper.
+- Preheat the oven to 350 F (180 C) and line two cookie sheets with parchment paper.

 - Using a 2 Tbsp Ice Cream Scooper, measure and scoop dough onto cookie sheets.

 - Place cookies two inches apart.
-Gently flatten dough balls into round cookie shape with finger tips.
+Gently flatten dough balls and shape into round cookies with your finger tips.